julien-nc/nextcloud-webdav-filepicker/README.md

 Here are the events emitted by the component and the data they provide in the `detail` attribute:

+* `filepicker-closed`: when the file picker is closed, whatever the reason (no associated data)
+* `filepicker-manually-closed`: when the user closes the file picker with the top right close icon (no associated data)
 * `filepicker-unauthorized`: when a WebDav request faced a 401 response code
 	* `response`: the response object
 * `get-files-path`: files were selected